redwarp/blog/content/image-filters/index.md

 In our shader, we specified a workgroup of dimension 16 by 16.
 It can be seen as 2D matrix of instructions executed at once.
 In our case, 16 by 16 equals 256.
 Our shader will process when running 256 pixels at once!
 Take that, sequential computing!

-Of course, our image is a bit bigger than 16x16, so we need to call this compute shader multiple times to handle every single pixels.
+Of course, our image is a bit bigger than 16x16, so we need to call this compute shader multiple times to handle every single pixel.

 How many times exactly?
 Well, we simply divide the width and height of our image by the workgroup dimensions, and it will tell us how many times we need to run this 16x16 matrix to cover everything.